 - Adapting ePrivacy rules to the new digital environment.

 - Maximising the growth potential of the European digital economy and of its society through:

-Since May 2015, the European Commission has delivered 35 legislative proposals and policy initiatives as announced in its Digital Single Market strategy.
-The focus is now on obtaining political agreement with the European Parliament and the Council on all proposals, above all the updated EU telecoms rules which will boost investments in high- peed and quality networks, which are critical for the full deployment of the digital economy and society.
+Since May 2015, the European Commission has delivered 35 legislative proposals and policy initiatives as announced in its digital single market strategy.
+The focus is now on obtaining political agreement with the European Parliament and the Council on all proposals, above all the updated EU telecoms rules which will boost investments in high-speed and quality networks, which are critical for the full deployment of the digital economy and society.

 In order to ensure a fair, open and secure digital environment, the Commission has identified three main areas where further EU action is needed:

 - to develop the European data economy to its full potential

 - to protect Europe's assets by tackling cybersecurity challenges

 - to promote the online platforms as responsible players of a fair internet ecosystem.

 In addition, the Commission will present various non-legislative areas on digital skills, digitising industry and services, modernising public services, health and care, as well as the global dimension of the Digital single market.
 It will also address the need for further investment in high performance computing technology, digital health and care (to facilitate cross-border health data exchanges) and cooperative, connected and automated mobility (to encourage investment in cross-border trials).